augustorl/react-swiper/README.md

 `widthOffset: default = 0`, ( margin of the sliders if any.
 E.g: `margin: 0 5px 0 5px`  ==> `widthOffset = 10` )

 `transitionTime: default = 300` (The time in miliseconds it takes to slide)

+`animationTime: default = 4000` (The time in miliseconds it will automatically move to the next slide)

 `async: default = false` (if contenct is async set this to true and add a conditional for the Swipper component to render, you won't need to add width to the containerClass in this case.)